hakimel/reveal.js/README.md

 #### Config Options
 You can edit the following options:
+* autoCenter: Defaults to true.
+Center the pointer based on where you put your finger into the leap motions detection field.
+* gestureDelay: Defaults to 500.
+How long to delay between gestures in milliseconds.
 * naturalSwipe: Defaults to true.
 Swipe as though you were touching a touch screen.
 Set to false to invert.
-* pointerSize: Defaults to 15.
-The minimum height and width of the pointer.
 * pointerColor: Defaults to #00aaff.
 The color of the pointer.
-* pointerOpacity: Defaults to 0.75.
+* pointerOpacity: Defaults to 0.7.
 The opacity of the pointer.
-* gestureDelay: Defaults to 500.
-How long to delay between gestures in milliseconds.
+* pointerSize: Defaults to 15.
+The minimum height and width of the pointer.
+* pointerTolerance: Defaults to 120.
+Bigger = slower pointer.

 Example configuration:
 ```js